-Broccoli and slightly-spicy Asian chicken make a perfect combination in this Slow Cooker Asian Chicken Broccoli Bowl that's gluten-free and dairy-free.
+Broccoli and slightly-spicy Asian chicken make a perfect combination in this Slow Cooker Asian Chicken Broccoli Bowl that's gluten-free, dairy-free, and South Beach Diet Phase Two.
+Use the Recipes-by-Diet-Type Index to find more recipes like this one.

 One day I started thinking about how take-out Chinese food often comes with broccoli, and that's what inspired this recipe for Slow Cooker Asian Chicken Broccoli Bowls.
 It was a simple enough idea, slightly spicy Asian chicken cooked in the slow cooker and then served over steamed broccoli in a bowl, but it took Kara and I a few different tries to come up with a version we thought was a winner.